 Utility companies are not required to report your payment history to the credit bureaus so if you want them included and you don’t see them in your credit history, call each company and request they report your payment history.
 Remember, they are not required to report them so ask nicely for this favor.
 These timely payments will improve your score.
 If you have a history of late payments with any of these companies, DO NOT request they report your payments.
 Your credit score will be negatively affected.

-A long credit history is great for your credit.
+Long credit history is great for your credit.
 Even if you have weak credit, a longer history improves the strength of your score.
-Closing credit accounts does nothing to improve your credit score.
+Closing credit accounts do nothing to improve your credit score.
 Actually, it can lower it if you are closing older credit lines.
-Regardless of if you prefer a newer credit card, keep the old one and use it occasionally to keep it active for a more reliable credit history.
+Regardless of if you prefer a newer credit card, keep the old one and use it occasionally to keep it active for more reliable credit history.

 9. Look for loans or new credit in a short period of time